Global investing and currency hedging: Performance and impact

 There are a whole host of factors that come into play when investing in a global selection of assets.
 Often disregarded, a key element of global investing is currency exposure, and with that, the associated exchange rate risk.

 Over the long term, currency hedging can provide you with valuable protection and returns, particularly in volatile markets.
-However, against the market backdrop of 2018 which saw significant sterling volatility, currency hedging had a negative impact.
+However, against the current market backdrop, which is seeing significant sterling volatility, currency hedging could have a negative impact.

 Here we outline some of the key considerations for UK investors exposed to global equities and explain how currency hedging can impact or benefit a global, multi-asset portfolio.

 Global equity investing: Currency exposure is an automatic by-product

 You don’t just have to think about currency and exchange rates when travelling abroad, it applies to investing, too.
 To put it simply, if you’re a UK investor with any stocks or bonds in your portfolio from outside of the UK, you are automatically exposed to the currency of those countries.

 Take for instance the MSCI World Index, which is only made up of 5% UK equities.1 The rest is comprised of equities from outside the UK such as the U.S., Europe and other countries.
 An investor in this index therefore, doesn’t just have equity holdings – they also have direct exposure to the other countries’ currencies such as dollar, euro and yen.
 In other words, this currency exposure is an automatic ‘by-product’ of a global equity investment.